richard-vh/CDE_123_HandsOnLab/setup/README.md

 * A CDP Workload User with Ranger policies and IDBroker Mappings configured accordingly.
 * An CDE Service on version 1.23 or above.
 * A CDE Spark 3.2 Virtual Cluster foe data generation and at least one CDE Spark 3.5 for the labs.
+* A working local installation of the CDE CLI.
 * The Docker Custom Runtime entitlement.
 Please contact the CDE product or sales team to obtain the entitlement.
 * A Dockerhub account.
 Keep your Dockerhub user and password handy.
 * A GitHub account.
 Keep have your GitHub token handy.